MVPD (Multichannel Video Programming Distributor)

 Performance marketers are focused on immediate actions from their campaigns and typically determine their KPIs based on the objective of their campaign.
 Performance marketing is associated with data-driven mediums such as paid search, social, and Connected TV.

 A good performance marketing strategy is important because it ties direct results to your efforts, making it easy to understand the impact of your marketing budget.
-It allows brands to make the most of their ad budgets with an efficient strategy that clearly measures the return on the spend.
+It allows brands to make the most of their ad budgets with an efficient strategy that measures the return on the spend.
 In times of economic uncertainty, performance marketing can help brands justify the use of their marketing dollars and prove the immediate impact of their efforts.

 It’s easy to measure the success of your campaign when you have outlined KPIs and clear targets; rather than a high-level awareness play, there are clear numbers that show whether a campaign was a success or not.